akaJSaunders/blog-rb/README.md

 # Project Description

-A simple implementation for a blog using Ruby on Rails following the tutorial https://guides.rubyonrails.org/getting_started.html up to section 7.
+A simple implementation for a blog using Ruby on Rails following the tutorial https://guides.rubyonrails.org/getting_started.html

 ## Instructions for running
 1. Clone project